-MASKS are REQUIRED regardless of vaccination status when entering our facility.
+MASKS are OPTIONAL when entering our facility.

 To schedule your personalized appointment with the Optical Shoppe, please call 757-484-0303.